3 Tasty Ways to Eat Salmon Raw

 September 13, 2016 1 Comment

 Wild Alaska Salmon is available fresh frozen year round.
 Once it's caught, it is immediately blast frozen at -40 to -30 degrees Fahrenheit to lock in the “just caught” taste.
 It typically stays frozen at temperatures below 0 degrees until it’s shipped.
 Not only does this method ensure it will taste excellent for up to a year in your freezer, but it also kills any parasites that may be present in the fish.
 This means that you can thaw your fresh frozen wild Alaska salmon to enjoy raw.
-Note: you should always confirm with whoever you purchase your salmon from that they follow the FDA's freezing guidelines to ensure your salmon is safe to consume raw.
+Note: you should always confirm with whoever you purchase your salmon from that they follow the FDA's freezing guidelines to ensure it's safe to eat salmon raw.

 For the recipes below, you will need to remove the skin from your salmon fillet.
 Here's a video on how to easily skin a salmon fillet.